Running your own business comes with plenty of achievements, but every business also has its own risks.

 Coverdash helps you identify the appropriate coverage to suit your freelancer needs without breaking the bank.
 The exact amount you pay will depend on:

-As a freelancer, you don‘t have the benefit of working under the umbrella of an employer‘s insurance coverage.
-No matter what type of freelance work you‘re doing, every profession comes with a particular set of common risks.
-Obtaining the right insurance is crucial to protect your business from: Mistakes, Lawsuit, Reputational damage and client lawsuit, Lost, stolen, or damaged property and equipment, Loss of income and disability, Client contract requirements, Insurance requirements by marketplaces (i.e., Fiverr).
+As a freelancer, you don’t have the benefit of working under the umbrella of an employer’s insurance coverage.
+No matter what type of freelance work you’re doing, every profession comes with a particular set of common risks.
+Obtaining the right insurance is crucial to protect your business from: Mistakes, Lawsuit, Reputational damage and client lawsuit, Property, Loss of income and disability, Contracts, Marketplace Requirements.

 Choosing the right freelance business insurance can help protect you from costly risks and liabilities, but the right policies for your business will depend on the services you offer.
-Popular policies include General Liability (covering bodily injury, third-party property damage, advertising and reputational injury) and Product Liability.
+Popular insurance policies for small business owners include General Liability (covering Bodily Injury, Third-Party Property Damage, Advertising and Reputational Injury) and Product Liability.

 Coverdash covers a wide range of freelancers including Web Designers, Application Designers, Software Developers, Software Engineers, UI Designers, UX Designers, Mobile App Developers, Front-End Developers, Data Analysts, Artists, Graphic Designers, Logo Designers, Animators, Digital Marketers, Social Media Managers, Advertisers, Photographers, Writers, Translators, Videographers, Editors, Producers, Business Consultants, Management Consultants, Legal Consultants, HR Consultants, Event Planners, and Travel Planners.